Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Methodology

 \subsection{Summary of DADG}

 As illustrated in Figure~\ref{flow}, the DAL and Meta-CDV optimize the model by addressing different aspects of domain generalization, and work synergistically within one iteration.
 In each iteration, we randomly split the train/validation ($S_d$/$S_c$) domains.
-DAL learns a domain-invariant feature extractor (\textit{$f_{\theta}$}) under discriminator's (\textit{$d_{\psi}$}) assistance by maximizing the discriminative loss.
-Then, our approach learns a robust classification model via updating on ($\theta$, $\varphi$) by adopting a simple classification training and cross domain validation, which optimized in meta-learning based manner.
-For the whole process, our objective function can be introduced as:
+DAL learns a domain-invariant feature extractor (\textit{$f_{\theta}$}) by maximizing the discriminative loss.
+Then, our approach learns a robust classification model by adopting a simple classification training and cross domain validation, which optimized in meta-learning based manner.
+For the whole process, the objective function can be introduced as:

-Once Equation \ref{object_final} is optimized to converge on the source domains, we test the classification model on the unseen target domains.
+Once Equation \ref{object_final} is optimized to converge on the source domains, we evaluate the classification model using unseen domains.